AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 	- [x] display them dynamically
 	- [x] clicking the page button calls the right method.
 	- [x] It shows the new screen and hides the old one
-- [ ] Add an effect for unread questions, and remove it any time they are viewed by updating the dict.\
+- [ ] Add an effect for unread questions (CHECK FACE), and remove it any time they are viewed by updating the dict.
 	- [ ] check the flag and add a visual flair
 	- [ ] implement the function that turns off the flag in the file
 	- [x] call it from the show page method
 - [ ] Fix the way pages look for the title in the dictionary to use the key
+- [?]
+Add an option to show consecutive answers as appends?
+	- [x] No, if we want the next answer to reiterate on the previous by cutting it off, I'll just invent a syntax for it.
+Then it gets converted to strikethrough text with html when passing to the json.
 ## Question Pages
 - [x] Make the titles textbuttons
 - [x] Make the buttons call a method to show the specific page
 	- [x] Implement the method
 	- [x] make button call it with the right arguments
-	- [ ] make the page screen template
+	- [x] make the page screen template
 		- [ ] make check separator trigger at random if a flag is ticked
 		- [x] manage frames to limit height variation
 		- [x] manage fonts